flikkr/USB-e-Tour-app/README.md

 *   /com.example.usb/map/factory/

-These factories pull information from the database and initialises them as objects.

 	- EdgeFactory:	Pulls information from database regarding edges.
 	- FloorFactory:	Pulls information from database regarding floors.
 	- NodeFactory:	Pulls information from database regarding nodes.
 	- RoomFactory:	Pulls information from database regarding rooms.

+These factories pull information from the database and initialises them as objects.

 *   /com.example.usb/map/graphelems/

-Contains information regarding objects that form a graph.

 	- Graph:	Holds all the nodes and edges of a floor.
 	- Edge:		Links nodes between each others with a given weight.